Skip to main content

 Book an appointment with our team →

-Gum recession, where the gum tissue pulls back from the tooth, can expose the root surface, making it considerably more sensitive to external stimuli.
+Gum recession, where the gum tissue pulls back from the tooth, can expose the root surface.
+Unlike the crown of the tooth, the root is not protected by enamel, making it considerably more sensitive to external stimuli.

 Understanding Tooth Anatomy and Nerve Function